SequoiaIT-Devs/honeypot-blocklist/README.md

    git clone https://github.com/yourusername/honeypot-blocklist.git
    ```

-3. **Create a Branch**: Create a new branch for your feature or bugfix.
+3. **Create a Branch**: Create a new branch for your feature or bug fix.

    ```bash
    git checkout -b feature-name